-Canoe and camping equipment rental in Edmonton, transportation and shuttles.If you wish to organize your own canoe trip in western Canada, for your group and with your own, or with rented canoes, just give us a call.
-We do the outfitting for canoe trips, we rent canoes and all the necessary camping gear and outdoor equipment, including tents and sleeping bags.
+Canoe rental in Edmonton, rent camping equipment and 2-person canoes, transportation and shuttles.If you wish to organize your own canoe trip in western Canada, for your group and with your own, or with rented canoes, just give us a call.
+We do the outfitting for canoe trips, we offer rental of canoes and all the necessary camping gear and outdoor equipment, including tents and sleeping bags.
 We provide shuttles, transfers and transportation of canoes and paddlers from Edmonton, Alberta, to the start and end points of your river trip.

-Scroll down for a few suggestions for multi-day self guided canoe trips in Alberta.
+For a few suggestions for multi-day self guided canoe trips in Alberta, CLICK HERE

 For our 5-day guided and fully outfitted canoe trip on the Athabasca River in northern Alberta, CLICK HERE

-For the rental price list as PDF page CLICK HERE
+For the canoe and equipment rental price list as PDF page CLICK HERE

 These canoes are designed for river tripping, with carrying capacity of 1000 lb (454 kg), enough for two adults and their camping gear.